Cas Anvar

-Cas Anvar (کاس انور; born 15 March 1966) is a Canadian actor known for his role in the SyFy/Amazon Prime Video science fiction television series The Expanse.
+Cas Anvar (کاس انور; born 15 March 1966) is a Canadian actor known best for his role in the SyFy/Amazon Prime Video science fiction television series The Expanse.

 Early life and education

 Anvar was born in Regina, Saskatchewan, to Iranian parents.
 They moved to Montreal, Quebec, where he was raised.
 He graduated from Beaconsfield High School in 1983.

-He became interested in acting after playing Hamlet in a high school production of Shakespeare’s play.Anvar has said that after early studies of psychology and sciences at McGill University, he changed fields and graduated from the National Theatre School in 1989.
+He became interested in acting after playing Hamlet in a high school production of Shakespeare's play.
+Anvar has said that after early studies of psychology and sciences at McGill University, he changed fields and graduated from the National Theatre School in 1989.